Packet Pick-Up Info

 All participants ages 18 and older are required to fundraise a minimum of $150.
 All participants under the age of 18 are required to fundraise a minimum of $100.
 This is in addition to the registration fee.
 Registration fees are not refunded once you have registered for Big Climb Seattle.
 Participants who do not raise the minimum will not be allowed to participate in future Big Climbs.

 Why there is a $150 fundraising minimum: When LLS was founded in 1949, a blood cancer diagnosis was almost always fatal.
 Most leukemia patients, especially children, died within three months.
 Even by the mid-1950s, when the first-generation chemotherapy drugs began appearing, the disease remained a stubborn challenge.
 Thanks in part to innovative research funded by The Leukemia & Lymphoma Society (LLS), survival rates have doubled, tripled and even quadrupled for blood cancer patients.
 LLS is a driving force behind breakthroughs in treating blood cancer patients.
 Due to building constraints, the event has to be capped at 6,000 participants, meaning it is vital for the Big Climb to maximize participant's fundraising efforts.
 We have increased the fundraising minimum (for those 18 and older) in 2017 to help ensure we are directing as much funds as possible back to the mission of LLS.
 Each dollar raised helps get us closer to our goal: a world free of blood cancers.

 All donations from the Big Climb help support the mission of LLS: To cure leukemia, lymphoma, Hodgkin's Disease and myeloma, and to help improve the quality of life of patients and their families.
 Each day, LLS sponsored researchers come closer to our goal of finding a cure.
 LLS is currently funding 10 research projects at the Fred Hutchinson Cancer Research Center and University of Washington Medical Center.

 How the $150 fundraising requirement works: All participants 18 and over must raise $150 by the fundraising deadline.
 All participants under 18 must raise $100 by the fundraising deadline.
-Any participants who have not reached their fundraising minimum by the deadline will not be allowed to participate in future Big Climbs.
+Any participants who have not reached their fundraising minimum by the deadline of April 13, 2018 will not be allowed to participate in future Big Climbs.